-- Press Agentry/Publicity: Under the Press Agentry model there is one-way communication.
+Under the Press Agentry model, there is one-way communication.
 The PR expert tries to create a positive image of the company among the stakeholders, investors, employees and other associates.
 The feedback or suggestions are overlooked under this model.

-- Two way Symmetrical Model: The two-way symmetrical model is based on mutual understanding.
-It works on the strategy of conflict resolution to position the brand strongly among the target audience.
+The two-way symmetrical model is based on mutual understanding.
+It works on the strategy of conflict resolution to position the brand firmly among the target audience.
 The feedback of the stakeholders, investors, employees and other associates is taken seriously.

 Only selling the products is not enough in today’s competitive environment where the consumers are in search of value addition.
 The consumers nowadays are more aware and appreciate the practice of informative and creative marketing.

 Therefore, companies are recently adopting social marketing strategies to enhance consumer satisfaction.